Honours in Computer Science consists of an additional year of study on top of your existing undergraduate degree in

 (This includes students from other universities and former ANU students.)

 Applications for admission to the BSc (Hons) should be made online, via the "Apply" button on the BSc Honours webpage.
 Note that applications to commence Honours in Semester 1 the following year close on 30 November, although late applications may be considered.

 You should notify the Honours Convener as soon as possible of your intention to apply and lodge your application as soon as you are able to obtain a transcript of your academic record from your current institution.

-As in the case of an ANU student, you will need to identify a project and a supervisor, and complete the Independent study contract before the project can commence.
+As in the case of an ANU student, you will need to identify a project and a supervisor, and complete the project registration form before the project can commence.

 There are a variety of scholarships available to help you fund your honours studies.

 Some scholarships are won in open competition against students across Australia vying to receive funding to study at their institution of choice, other scholarships are specific to ANU, and a few are specific to the Honours program.
-Some of our partner organisations, for example ASD-ANU Co-Lab, offer funding to all students who study an Honours project with them.
+Some of our partner organisations, for example ASD-ANU Co-Lab, offer funding to students who study an Honours project with them.

 Students undertaking an Honours year will take 24 units of coursework and a research project worth 24 units.
 They enrol online in courses through ISIS, though permission codes may be required in some cases.

 The course COMP4450 (Advanced Computing R&D Methods) must be taken as part of the coursework component of Honours, unless you have done the equivalent COMP2550 previously.

 Generally speaking, you enrol in courses with COMP4XXX codes, or possibly in COMP8XXX courses if these do not have 4000-level equivalents.
 You may be able to count certain 3000-level courses as part of your Honours year, especially if they are relevant to your thesis and for some reason you have not done them before.
 You may be assigned extra assessment components for a 3000-level course in comparison with the third year students.
 Permission of the Honours convener is required before you can take any course below the 4000 level.